 ARTICLE IV – MEMBERSHIP

 Section 1.
 REGULAR MEMBERSHIP – Membership in the Association may be extended to any firm which is actively engaged in, or which performs a service for the recreational vehicle industry.
 All membership applications will be subject to the approval of the Board of Directors.

 Section 2.
 AFFILIATE MEMBERSHIP – When a member has more than one (1) operation, and additional operation(s) may be joined as Affiliate Member(s) without voting privileges or eligibility to hold office in the association.

 Section 3.
 ASSOCIATE MEMBERSHIP – Any person or firm not directly related to day-to-day in the recreational vehicle industry may be eligible for Associate Membership, but shall not have voting privileges or hold office in the Association.

 Section 4.
-TENURE MEMBERSHIP – Any person who has eight (8) or more years as an active voting member in the Association and is no longer active in a recreational vehicle related business and desires to remain active in the Association may, with the board approval, continue their membership so long as they desire to remain active.
-A tenure member is entitled to vote or hold office if he/she maintains the same member segment annual dues rate.
-A tenure members without voting privileges and not eligible to hold office may be active at a nominal dues rate as designated by the Board of Directors.
+TENURE MEMBERSHIP – Any person who has eight (8) or more years as an active voting member in the Association and is no longer active in a recreational vehicle-related business and desires to remain active in the Association may, with the board approval, continue their membership so long as they desire to remain active.
+A tenured member is entitled to vote or hold office if he/she maintains the same member segment annual dues rate.
+A tenured member without voting privileges and not eligible to hold office may be active at a nominal dues rate as designated by the Board of Directors.

 Section 5.
 LIFETIME MEMBERSHIP – Any person or firm rendering unusual or praiseworthy service to the recreational vehicle industry or making an outstanding contribution to the success or general welfare of the Texas Recreational Vehicle Association may be elected to Lifetime Membership with full voting privileges by a majority vote at a general membership meeting.